minus5/examples-services/README.md

 ## Infrastructure as a source

-Very important aspect of containerization is that it allows us to have the **complete infrastructure** defined **in source code** in a single place (i.e. in a single git repository).
+Very important aspect of containerisation is that it allows us to have the **complete infrastructure** defined **in source code** in a single place (i.e., in a single git repository).

-[Example 4](https://github.com/minus5/examples-services/tree/master/04-docker) has structure organized **exactly the same** as our system infrastructure.
-It is hierarchicaly organized in a tree structure:
+[Example 4](https://github.com/minus5/examples-services/tree/master/04-docker) has structure organised **exactly the same** as our system infrastructure.
+It is hierarchically organised in a tree structure:

 - list of **datacenters** (*dev*, *supersport*, *aws*)
 - each datacenter has a list of Docker **hosts**